Help Hospice Without Borders raise $200,000 dollars to transform the end of life care here in the rural Western Province of Rwanda.

-For our guests, Amahoro Hospice will be a safe and peaceful place to receive end of life care.
+For our guests, the Amahoro Hospice Center will be a safe and peaceful place to receive end of life care.
 For staff and volunteers, it will be a remarkable place to serve and deepen one's hospice practice.

 Hospice Without Borders has been working with Kibogora Hospital since 2015 and we have a strong relationship with our partners.